SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 10 February, 2024
+### 📅 Sunday, 11 February, 2024
 ------
 ### Events
 ------
-- **National Wear Red Day**: An annual event on the first Friday of February, which in some years falls on February 10th.
-This event is part of the American Heart Association's Go Red for Women campaign to raise awareness about cardiovascular disease in women.

-- **Westminster Kennel Club Dog Show**: Depending on the year, the Westminster Dog Show may start around this date.
-It's one of the oldest and most prestigious dog shows in the United States.

-- **New York Fashion Week**:
+- National Inventors' Day: Celebrated annually on February 11th in the United States, National Inventors' Day honors the contributions of inventors and promotes creativity and innovation.
+The date was chosen in recognition of the birthday of Thomas Edison, one of America's most prolific inventors.

+Please note that the aforementioned event is a standing observance on February 11th in the United States.
+There might be other events, such as concerts, sports games, or local celebrations planned for that specific
 ### Positive Qoute
 ------
-"Every day is a fresh start; the possibilities are endless 🌅✨ Be the energy you want to attract! 🤗💫"
+"Every morning brings new potential, but if you dwell on the misfortunes of the day before, you tend to overlook tremendous opportunities. 🌅✨ Keep shining, no matter what! 😊💪"